-A missed exam, for any reason, may be made-up in person.
-The student must schedule an appointment with the instructor to make-up the missed exam.
+A missed chapter exam, for any reason, may be made-up in person.
+The student must schedule an appointment with the instructor (at instructor's availability) to make-up the missed exam.
+The missed exam must be completed in building 5 of the Reese Center.